HollowDaniel/HollowDaniel/README.md

-- 👋 Hi, I’m @lietzdaniel
+# Hi, I’m Daniel

-- 👀 I’m interested in Machine Learning, Data Visualisation, IT Security
+I am a Software Engineer, currently learning Rust 🦀.
-- 🌱 I’m currently learning C++
+Working on multiple projects, this page will be more filled soon.

 <!---